 Ideal Jaw Proportions:

 To find out if your jaw is normal, you should take front and side profile photos of your head in the natural head position.
-This is difficult to get exactly right outside of a doctor’s office, so some of your dimensions will appear to be off.
+This is difficult to get exactly right and all photos are going to have some sort of distortion, so some of your dimensions may appear to be off.

 Here are some jaw proportions that can tell you how close you are to normal/ideal: